 Change the last two paragraphs as follows:

 Mesh STAs should adopt the mandatory PHY rates as the default BSSBasicRateSet to reduce the risk that a candidate peer mesh STA utilizes a different BSSBasicRateSet.
 If the mesh STA is also an HT STA, it should adopt the MCSs of mandatory HT MCSs as the default BSSBasicMCSSet.
 If the mesh STA is also a VHT STA, it should adopt <VHT-MCS, NSS> tuples formed from the mandatory VHT-MCSs and NSS = 1 as the default BSSBasicVHTMCS_NSSSet.
+If the mesh STA is also a S1G STA, it should adopt <S1G-MCS, NSS> tuples formed from the mandatory S1G-MCSs and NSS = 1 as the default BSSBasicS1GMCS_NSSSet.

-Once the mesh STA establishes a mesh peering with a mesh STA, it shall not change neither the BSSBasicRateSet, nor the BSSBasicMCSSet or BSSBasicVHTMCS_NSSSet parameters.
+Once the mesh STA establishes a mesh peering with a mesh STA, it shall not change neither the BSSBasicRateSet, nor the BSSBasicMCSSet, BSSBasicVHTMCS_NSSSet or BSSBasicS1GMCS_NSSSet parameters.

 Rate selection for data and management frames